Carbon Dioxide (Blood)

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

 Results are given in millimoles per liter (mmol/L).
-Normal values are 22 to 29 mmol/L in adults.
+Normal values in adults are 22 to 29 mmol/L.

 Higher levels of carbon dioxide may mean you have: